 Families can choose from more than 250 Denver preschools.
 Each school is rated for quality on a scale from 1 to 5.
-Nearly 80 percent of our preschool partners have earned a quality rating of Level 3 or higher.
+More than 80 percent of our preschool partners have earned a quality rating of Level 3 or higher.

 The Denver Preschool Program works to improve the quality of preschool in Denver and is a national advocate for equal access to early childhood education.
 Learn more about quality improvement.